Goncalves2525/real-estate-management-system/docs/sprintC/us001/04.tests-and-implementation/Readme.md

         assertEquals(expected, resultString);
     }

-**Test 4:** Checks that when a user only choses to filter, the list of properties is correctly filtered  - AC1 and AC3.
+**Test 4:** Checks that when a endUser only choses to filter, the list of properties is correctly filtered  - AC1 and AC3.

     @Test
     void ensureGetFilteredAnnouncements_FiltersCorrectly() {